Cmarin93/Phrase-Hunter/README.md

 Phrase-Hunter is a game similar to Hangman: https://en.wikipedia.org/wiki/Hangman_(game)

 ## Information:
+>run App.py thru Python to start the game.
 >You may enter "quit" as a guess in order to quit the program.